SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 --------------------------

 Let's look at some examples of common experiments that can easily be separated into multiple slices.
+In these examples, the ⟳ means that the averaging period is repeated multiple times in a scan, and the different slices are colour coded.

 In a CUTLASS-style experiment, the pulse in the sequence is actually two pulses of differing transmit frequency.
 This is a 'quasi'-simultaneous multi-frequency experiment where the frequency changes in the middle of the pulse.
 To build this experiment, two slices can be PULSE interfaced.
 The pulses from both slices are combined into a single set of transmitted samples for that sequence and samples received from those sequences are used for both slices (filtering the raw data separates the frequencies).